 In many drug possession or DWI/DUI cases here in Fayetteville and Fort Smith I often ask myself “was the stop lawful?”.
-If the stop is determined to be unlawful, then according to a criminal defense attorney “Any evidence (drugs, admissions, field sobriety tests, etc) are not allowed into consideration”.
-Substance abuse intensive outpatient program is a great recovery option that will help become sober while not requiring too much of a time commitment.
+If the stop is determined to be unlawful, then any evidence (drugs, admissions, field sobriety tests, etc) are not allowed into consideration.
 This year, I’ve had quite a few cases with interesting stops and I thought I would share one with you today.

 1. Issue: A client got pulled over because he did not have a rear view mirror.

 Result: I got this case dropped by the prosecutor because the prosecutor did not believe the officer had a right to pull over the driver.
 This has never been ruled on in a court of record in Arkansas, but many judges and prosecutors in district court agree that the statute only says you have to have one rear facing mirror on your car and the entire Arkansas code does not make reference to side-view mirrors, which are technically rear facing mirrors under the statute.

 The relevant statute is A.C.A. § 27-37-305, Mirrors and reflectors (only relevant sections included)

 (a) Every motor vehicle shall be equipped with a rearview mirror.

 (b) Every motor vehicle which is so constructed or loaded as to obstruct the driver’s view to the rear thereof from the driver’s position shall be equipped with a mirror located so as to reflect to the driver a view of the highway for a distance of at least two hundred feet (200′) to the rear of the vehicle.